Some frequently asked questions about the Offa’s Dyke Path, Association and Centre

 Q. Which is the best bit?

-A. The path passes through one National Park, three Areas of Outstanding Natural Beauty and at least two Environmentally Sensitive Areas.
+A. The path passes through one National Park, three National Landscapes (until 2024 they were called Areas of Outstanding Natural Beauty) .
 The parts in between are also very attractive so it is difficult to make recommendations!

 Q. How easy is it to follow?

 A. The path is well waymarked and signed, but you should not attempt to walk it without a good map and / or guide book.
-Follow this link to our online shop.
+Follow this link to our online shop for the full range of maps and guidebooks available.

 Q. How do I find out about accommodation along the path?